 NPCs in participating States are given individual access to a web-based questionnaire, which covers the following areas:

-Data-collection methods: which authorities collect data, which bias motivations and types of crimes are recorded, and whether and, if so, how data are shared publicly and used by participating States;
+1. Data-collection: which authorities collect data, which bias motivations and types of crimes are recorded, whether and how data are shared publicly and used by participating States, and whether victimization surveys are conducted to measure the extent of under-reporting;

-Reported hate crime data: the number of hate crimes officially recorded, what data are collected by the police, prosecutors and/or the courts, and what type of incidents they cover;
+3. Reported hate crime data: the number of hate crimes officially recorded, what data are collected by the police, prosecutors and the courts, and what type of incidents they cover;

-Policies and initiatives: whether there are training and/or victim-support programmes in place, or more general government and civil society/IGO programmes that have taken place during the past year; and
+5. Policies and initiatives: whether government and civil society/IGO programmes, such as training, took place during the past year; and

 When reviewing submissions for inclusion on the website, ODIHR follows two basic rules: the crime, activity or change in the law must have taken place during the relevant year; and the information must fall within the OSCE’s definition of a hate crime.